blkopsdev/React-beacon/README.md

       * UserQueueForm

 ## How to handle pagination and filtering notes
+### Idea 1
 * QueueReducer - contains an array of all the new users in the queue
 * QueueFilter - keep track of the filter applied to the queue
   - the paging will be stored in a query param?

+### Idea 2
+  * have a TwoPaneView reducer where we store
+    - the current tile from constants
+    - the filter
+    - pagination

 ## Initial Setup